Generic filters

 Alexandra is one of the farthest towns from a coastline in New Zealand and experiences cold winters and warm summers relative to the rest of the country.

 Temperatures regularly drop below zero in winter and can rise above thirty degrees Celsius in the summer months.
+You can find out the current weather via Weather Page, (Information supplied by NIWA)

-Alexandra location
+Alexandra Location

 Getting to Alexandra